 You can get a blood test to see if you have the hepatitis C virus.

-Are There Any Long-Term Effects of Hepatitis C?
+Are There Any Long-Term Effects?